Skilljar Dashboard Home Page

 Customer Enhancements and Principled Tradeoffs

 This was more than a UI refresh.
-The homepage now guides users to the right signals at the right time and sets up the dashboard for future features like AI-powered insights that are trusted and actionable.
+The home page now guides users to the right signals at the right time.
 Feedback shows admins completing tasks faster, focusing on priority content, and feeling confident the system is helping them make decisions.
 Leadership can log in and understand program health without digging through reports.
 Content creators spend less time hunting for tasks and more time taking action that matters.

 Before